Ghosts said to mingle with guests at haunted Arizona hotel

-DOUGLAS, Arizona (Reuters) - Manager Robin Brekhus was skeptical about her Arizona hotel’s supernatural history until the day she went to the basement in search of candles during a power outage and glimpsed a figure in a long duster coat and cowboy hat in the beam of her flashlight.
+DOUGLAS, Ariz., Oct 31 (Reuters) - Manager Robin Brekhus was skeptical about her Arizona hotel’s supernatural history until the day she went to the basement in search of candles during a power outage and glimpsed a figure in a long duster coat and cowboy hat in the beam of her flashlight.

 “It was like he wanted me to make eye contact with him and acknowledge that I saw him,” she said, recalling how she then sprinted up the steps to the spacious lobby with its Italianate columns and Tiffany & Co. stained glass mural - a new believer.